What does Christian thought have to say about the role of government in Britain today?

 About Theos Think Tank

-Theos is a think tank working in the area of religion, politics and society.
+Theos is a Christian think tank working in the area of religion, politics and society.
 We aim to inform debate around questions of faith and secularism and the related subjects of values and identity.
 We were launched in November 2006, and our first report "Doing God"; a Future for Faith in the Public Square written by Nick Spencer examined the reasons why faith will play an increasingly significant role in public life.

 1. What Theos stands for

 In our post-secular age, interest in spirituality is increasing across Western culture.
 Faith is on the agenda of both government and the media.
 Our increasingly religiously diverse society demands that we grapple with religion as a significant force in public policy and our wider public life.
 In the arts, humanities and social sciences there are important intellectual developments currently taking place around questions of values and identity.
 Theos speaks into this context.
 We believe that it is impossible to understand the modern world without an understanding of religion.
 We also believe that much of the debate about the role and place of religion has been unnecessarily emotive and ill-informed.
 We reject the notion of any possible 'neutral' perspective on these issues.